What to do about Money in Ecuador

 Setting a budget for your holiday in Ecuador

-It's obviously very difficult to give an exact budget for a holiday in Ecuador, as everyone has different tastes and spending habits, but hopefully this table will give you a reasonable idea of what you can expect to spend on day-to-day expenses.
+It's obviously very difficult to say exasctly how much money you should bring on holiday to Ecuador, as everyone has different tastes and spending habits, but hopefully this table will give you a reasonable idea of what you can expect to spend on day-to-day expenses.

 |Genuine Montecristi Hat